 Courts in the United States have developed a body of law concerning the separability (or severability) of arbitration clauses contained in contractual agreements.
-Applying the doctrine of separability, U.S. courts will typically preserve the parties' agreement to arbitrate even where there is a challenge to the validity of the underlying contract containing the arbitration clause.
-This situation can arise, for example, where a party claims to have been fraudulently induced to sign the contract or argues for other reasons that it was null and void from inception,19 or where a clause or obligation in that contract is unenforceable or invalid by operation of law.20 Where, however, a second contract entirely invalidates an earlier contract that had an arbitration clause, a court has declined to enforce the superseded agreement to arbitrate.21
+According to the doctrine of separability, U.S. courts will typically preserve the parties' agreement to arbitrate even where there is a challenge to the validity of the underlying contract containing the arbitration clause (for example, where a party claims to have been fraudulently induced to sign the contract or argues for other reasons that it was null and void from inception), 18 or where there is a clause or obligation within that contract that is not enforceable or invalid by operation of law.
+19